- Home /

 What are laboratory-created gemstones?

-Laboratory-created gemstones, as the name implies, are made in a laboratory.
-These stones, which also are referred to as laboratory-grown, manufacturer-created, or synthetic, have essentially the same chemical, physical, and optical properties as natural gemstones.
-Laboratory-created gemstones do not have the rarity or value of natural colored gemstones.
-All gemologists will recognize the difference.
+These stones, which can also be referred to as laboratory-grown, manufacturer-created, or synthetic, have essentially the same chemical, physical, and optical properties as natural gemstones.
+Laboratory-created gemstones do not have the rarity or value of natural-colored gemstones.
+Although they are similar in many ways to natural gemstones, a professional gemologist will be able to recognize their difference with proper testing.

 What are imitation gemstones?

-By contrast, imitation stones look like natural gemstones in appearance only and may be a manmade or a natural stone.
+Imitation stones look like natural gemstones in appearance only.
+This includes tinted glass, cubic zirconia or other material that resembles natural stones when treated.
 Laboratory-created and imitation stones should be clearly identified as such.

 Gemstones may be measured by weight, size, or both.
 The basic unit for weighing gemstones is the carat, which is equal to one-fifth (1/5th) of a gram.
 Carats are divided into 100 units, called points.
-For example, a half-carat gemstone would weigh .50 carats or 50 points.
-When gemstones are measured by dimensions, the size is expressed in millimeters (for example, 7x5 millimeters).
+For example, a half-carat gemstone would weigh .50 ct. or 50 points.

 What is an enhanced or treated gemstone?